Screaming Eagles (film)

-Screaming Eagles is a 1956 black-and-white World War II film directed by Charles F. Haas, released by Allied Artists, and starring Tom Tryon, Jan Merlin and, in her film debut, French Miss Universe 1954 runner-up Jacqueline Beer.
+Screaming Eagles is a 1956 American historical war film directed by Charles F. Haas starring Tom Tryon, Jan Merlin and, in her film debut, French Miss Universe 1954 runner-up Jacqueline Beer.
+It was released by Allied Artists.

-The story is set during the night of the Normandy invasion where the 101st Airborne Division parachutes into France.
+The story is set in World War II during the night of the Normandy invasion where the 101st Airborne Division parachutes into France.
 The title of the film refers to the nickname of the division based on its shoulder sleeve insignia.

 The film is notable for its large cast of up-and-coming actors.